 Prior to 1980, California did not have a central state agency responsible for ensuring the development and coordination of EMS services and programs statewide.
 Although the many stakeholders in EMS, including local administrators, fire agencies, ambulance companies, hospitals, physicians, nurses, and other health care providers, they did not agree on many issues, but there was a consensus that a more unified approach to emergency and disaster medical services was needed.
 Thus, as the result of several years of effort by the EMS constituents to establish a state lead agency and centralized resource to oversee emergency and disaster medical services, the Emergency Medical Services System and Prehospital Emergency Care Personnel Act (SB 125) was passed, creating the Emergency Medical Services Authority and adding Division 2.5 to the Health and Safety Code (Sections 1797-1799).
 The EMS Authority is one of thirteen departments within California's Health and Human Services Agency.

-- Treat customers with respect and in a courteous and professional manner;
+- We treat our customers with respect and in a courteous and professional manner.

-- Strive to develop the full potential of every employee with opportunities for learning, achievement, growth, and accountability.
+- We strive to develop the full potential of every employee with opportunities for learning, achievement, growth, and accountability.

 EMS Systems Planning and Development

 The EMS Authority provides statewide coordination and leadership for the planning, development, and implementation of local EMS systems.
 California has 33 local EMS systems that are providing emergency medical services for California's 58 counties.
 Seven regional EMS systems comprised of thirty-three counties and twenty-six single county agencies provide the services.
 Regional systems are usually comprised of small, more rural, less-populated counties and single-county systems generally exist in the larger and more urban counties.